 Howard says the message is clear – if you want to protect yourself and the environment, go natural.
 “Every bottle of incognito sold is one less bottle of pesticide polluting the environment.
 Plus, it is clinically proven to be effective against mosquitoes, midges, sandflies and ticks.
 Incognito is improving people’s holidays, and more importantly, saving lives.”

-incognito products are available in Holland & Barrett, Boots, Sainsburys, at Ethical Superstore and directly online at lessmosquito.com. incognito’s latest development is a truly groundbreaking tri-action suncream/repellent/moisturiser all in one, sustainably packaged using renewable source sugar cane.
+incognito products are available in Waitrose, Holland & Barrett, Boots, Sainsburys, at Ethical Superstore and directly online at lessmosquito.com.
+Colour of Money readers can get a 15% discount with the code TR15 at checkout. incognito’s latest development is a truly groundbreaking tri-action suncream/repellent/moisturiser all in one, sustainably packaged using renewable source sugar cane.

 Supporting ethical business